Preferred Editing Service

 Submit an article that meets all of our stated requirements and we’ll waive our editing fee - it’s that simple!
 Click below to expand the windows and read more about how we will assess your article submission.

 Articles with few or no errors will qualify for free publication and proceed directly to peer review.
 You may be required to fix any formatting errors identified by our copy editors.
 These will usually be related to your references, media items or general article formatting (such as subheaders).
 Review articles are not eligible for free publication.
+In order to remain eligible for free publication, articles must adhere to the author and reference limits.
+(See the Common Questions section below for details.)

 If too many errors are found upon submission or after deferral, your article will require our Preferred Editing service.
 With only a few exceptions, we will fix all formatting and language issues.
 If our editors have any questions about the scientific content of your article, you may be asked to clarify or revise.
 Most Preferred Editing articles require only three actions: submit your article, revise the article after peer review and, lastly, click the publish button.